cbourke/ComputerScienceI/documents/syllabus-194.md

 ### Exams

-There will be one midterm exam and a comprehensive final exam.
+There will be two regular exams, one midterm exam, and a comprehensive final exam.
 These will be open-book, open-note, *required computer* exams.
 The exams consist of live coding exercises for which you will need your own machine as you will be coding and submitting programs online for grading.
 More details will be announced closer to the exam dates.
 No collaboration is allowed on exams.